UW Data Science for Social Good ProgramBill Howe2022-07-14T10:23:03-08:00

 UW Data Science for Social Good

-Sixteen DSSG Student Fellows will be selected to work on data-intensive projects that have concrete relevance and social impact.
-Students are expected to work closely and collaboratively with team members onsite for the duration of the 10-week (June 11- Aug 17) program.
+Up to sixteen DSSG Student Fellows are selected each year to work on data-intensive projects that have concrete relevance and social impact.
+Students are expected to work closely and collaboratively with team members for the duration of the 10-week (June – Aug) program.

-We invite proposals for 10-week data-intensive research projects to be undertaken in the summer of 2018.
+We invite proposals for 10-week data-intensive research projects to be undertaken each summer.
 We welcome proposals submitted by academic researchers, public agencies, non-profit entities, and industry.

 Data Science for Social Good projects have an applied social good dimension and broadly address questions related to social science, human services, public policy, environmental impacts, education and urban informatics.